jmacglashan/decisions_and_dragons/content/posts/q_vs_v/index.md

 The state value for any of the states can be easily determined by counting the number of blue arrows until the goal is reached.
 E.g., $V^\pi(B) = -1\ $ because it is just one step away from the goal.
 Similarly, the Q-value $Q^\pi(B, \mathrm{right}) = -1\$, because the right action is the same action our policy selects.
 However, we can also evaluate the Q-value for the alternative left action.
 In this case, $Q^\pi(B, \mathrm{left}) = -3$, because first the agent will go left (following the off-policy orange arc) to state $A$, and then after that step it will follow the blue arcs of our policy back to state $B$ and then to final state $C$.

 ## Why Q is useful
 The above example illustrates the difference between Q and V. However, in that example, knowing the Q-value for the bad action wasn't especially useful, so you may be wondering why we care about Q-values.
 The reason, of course, is that when the agent starts learning, it will not know the optimal policy.
 When the policy is suboptimal some of those counterfactual off-policy actions will have higher Q-values then the state value of the current suboptimal policy.
-When that is the case, knowing which actions have higher Q-values let's you identify how you can improve you policy.
+When that is the case, knowing which actions have higher Q-values let's you identify how you can improve your policy.

 To illustrate that, let's have a slightly more complex MDP with a suboptimal policy shown below.